oscailte-mc/discipline/spec/proposal.md

 # Discipline Specification Proposal
-> Once an initial specification is finalised, and implementation has begin, the specification will be versioned, and this file will be renamed to spec-version.md
+> Once an initial specification is finalised, and implementation has begun, the specification will be versioned, and this file will be renamed to spec-version.md

 As discussions occur about a particular section of this specification, they should be linked to herein, so that further feedback can be solicited.